 2. Try the Mountains for Cooler Air

 If you’re not a fan of the beach, the cooler mountain air is a great way to cool down.
-Hike mountain trails, visit waterfalls and streams, or take a dip in the river with your pup by your side.
+Prepare for a hiking trip with your pooch and ascend those mountain trails, visit waterfalls and streams, or take a dip in the river with your pup by your side.

 3. Try Camping

 Haven’t been camping in a while?
-Pack up your tent, a sleeping bag for you and your dog, a first aid kit, and a few camping supplies and off you go.
-Just be sure that the campground you select is dog-friendly!
+Pack up your tent, a sleeping bag for you and your dog, a first aid kit and some bug spray, and a few camping supplies and off you go.
+Camping with dogs can be very rewarding, but just be sure that the campground you select is dog-friendly!

 5. Take Your Dog to that New Ice Cream Joint